 that best meets the needs of the department.

-conveying detailed or important instructions to others accurately,
+is required for conveying detailed or important instructions to

-loudly or quickly; hearing is required to receive detailed
+others accurately, loudly or quickly; hearing is required to

-distinctions in sound; visual acuity is required for night vision,
+make fine distinctions in sound; visual acuity is required for

-peripheral vision, preparing and analyzing written or computer
+night vision, peripheral vision, preparing and analyzing written or

-data, visual inspection involving small defects and/ or small
+computer data, visual inspection involving small defects and/ or

-parts, use of measuring devises, operation of motor vehicles or
+small parts, use of measuring devises, operation of motor vehicles

 observing general surroundings and activities.

-and outside environmental conditions, extreme cold, extreme heat,
+conditions, extreme cold, extreme heat, noise, hazards and

-specialized personal protection equipment.
-As with any position in
+protection equipment.
+As with any position in law enforcement,

 This posting is not a